NREL/ReEDS-2.0/_sources/user_guide.md.txt

   aggregating these small individual units can reduce the PRAS problem size without significantly affecting the results.
   - `pras_existing_unit_size` (default 1): If set to 1, use the average size of existing units by tech/region when disaggregating new capacity.
   Otherwise, if set to 0, use characteristic capacities from `inputs/plant_characteristics/unitsize_{pras_unitsize_source}.csv` for all new units.
+  - `pras_max_unitsize_prm` (default 1): If set to 1, cap the upper bound of disaggregated unit size by zone at the zonal PRM in MW
   - `pras_unitsize_source` (default `atb`; choices are `r2x` or `atb`): Data source for characteristic unit sizes in ReESD2PRAS
   - `pras_vre_combine` (default 0): If set to 1, combine VRE into a single VRE tech in ReEDS2PRAS
 - ReEDS2PRAS technology representation